mewakinHub/Cloud-Foot-Traffic/infra/README.md

 ### S3
-we do not have the life-cycle
+we do not have the life-cycle anymore due to 3rd times migration and lack of time and resource(personal account and tem budget)